OgelGames/headlamp/README.md

 A simple mod that adds a headlamp that can be worn as armor, providing a bright light source.

 ![Overview Screenshot](images/overview.png?raw=true "Overview Screenshot")

+## Usage

+Using the headlamp is very simple, just "use" the item to turn it on (left-click) and put it in one of your armor slots.
+You can also "place" the item to equip it (right-click).

+Note that the headlamp works slightly different depending on whether the `technic` mod is installed; if `technic` is installed, the headlamp can be recharged like other electric tools, if not, the headlamp will simply wear out, and can be repaired like any other tool.

 ## Crafting